 - 100m towing a tired diver (in less than 5 minutes)

-- 15 min float with hands above the water for the 2 last minutes
+- 15 min floating with hands above the water for the 2 last minutes

 - 25 m apnea swim

-The last one is the last one I passed: I gave it a try at my arrival and couldn’t make it!
-Imagine 2 divers sharing the same regulator, who remove their equipment underwater, exchange it, adjust it and then exchange it back again.
-If having some sharp skills about how to deal with your gear is important, the point of this exercise is more about dealing with your stress and controlling while calming down your breath.
-Full of learning!
+- the stress test: Imagine 2 divers sharing the same regulator, they remove their equipment underwater, exchange it, adjust it and then exchange it back again.
+If having some sharp skills about how to deal with your gear is important, the point of this exercise is more about dealing with your stress and controlling your breath while calming down.
+Not easy but full of learning!

 What was the cost of my Divemaster training?

 Here is the list of things you need to take into account when budgeting your Divemaster training:

 - PADI Divemaster crew pack (manuals, pro dive log, slates, official PADI application sticker) : from 160€ to 250€ depending on the selected language (crazy but true, if you want to save money and English is not your native language, it’s time to sharpen your skills, I really recommend for non-native English speakers to be sure to have an advanced level of English before buying the English version)